IBM-Watson/wex-wdc-speech-to-text/README.md

 The Bluemix documentation can be found [here](https://bluemix.net/docs/).

 Navigate to the Bluemix dashboard and create a new application with Liberty for Java.
-For the sake of this example, we have chosen to name the application `wex-stt`.
+For this example, we have chosen to name the application `wex-stt`.

 Navigate to the Bluemix dashboard and create a new Speech to Text service.
 Supply the name of the application you just created to which the service will bind.
-For the sake of the example, we have chosen to name the service `wex-stt-serv`.
+For this example, we have chosen to name the service `wex-stt-serv`.

-Note that your Bluemix application and Speech to Text service may alternatively be provisioned from the commandline via the `cf` tool.
+Note that your Bluemix application and Speech to Text service may alternatively be provisioned from the command-line via the `cf` tool.

 ### Configuring and Deploying the Watson Speech to Text proxy application in Bluemix